bowman2001/perplexdoc/content/doc/site/color-scheme/index.md

 Creating a WCAG-compliant color scheme for this theme is non-trivial.
 There is no way to calculate all the needed shades of the four base colors automatically – as far as I know.
 To achieve a sufficient contrast ratio for all combinations often manual adjustments are necessary because the luminosity is a function of the specific color.
 {.box-warn}

+## Code highlighting

+The color variables for highlighting code blocks with Chroma follow the light and dark theme from GitHub which are (mostly) WCAG compliant.